NivedhaLakshmi/SC1015-Mini-Project/README.md

 ## Acknowledgements
-We want to thank our  lab teaching assistant Prof Manoj for continuous support and help throughout the project.
+We want to thank our professor, Smitha K G and our lab teaching assistant Prof Manoj Shakya for continuous support and help throughout the project.

 ## References
 Beresford Research. (n.d.).
 Age Range by Generation.
 Available at: https://www.beresfordresearch.com/age-range-by-generation/ (Accessed: 23-Apr-2023).